U.S. Senator (D-Ohio)

-Born and raised in Ohio, former U.S. Marine and NASA astronaut John Glenn was elected to Senatorial office in 1974, a position he held until 1999.
-Chief author of the 1978 Nonproliferation Act 2, Glenn served as chairman of the Committee on Governmental Affairs from 1987 to 1995 and sat on the Foreign Relations and Armed Services Committee, and the Special Committee on Aging.
+Born and raised in Ohio, former U.S. Marine and NASA astronaut Senator John Glenn was elected to the Senate in 1974, a position he held until 1999.
+Chief author of the 1978 Nuclear Non-Proliferation Act, Glenn served as chairman of the Committee on Governmental Affairs from 1987 to 1995 and sat on both the Foreign Relations and Armed Services Committees and the Special Committee on Aging.

-Grogan called Glenn's assistant, Mary Jane Veto, in late February and requested that she ask Glenn to talk to DeConcini, Cranston and McCain about meeting with Gray.
+Grogan called Glenn's assistant in late February and requested that she ask Glenn to talk to Senators DeConcini, Cranston, and McCain about meeting with Bank Board chairman Ed Gray.
 Grogan testified that, in mid-March, he heard (through other senators and their staff) that Glenn had agreed to attend the meeting, so he didn't pursue him further.

 Multiple accounts confirm that Glenn was the most visibly frustrated that Gray did not have any information at the April 2nd meeting.
 He was very outspoken in his desire for answers.
 During the April 9th meeting, Bill Black, one of the San Francisco regulators, vividly recalls him saying, "Charge them or get off their backs!" (see "Black Transcript").

 After the April 9th meeting, Glenn went back to his office where Grogan was waiting.
 Grogan recalls that Glenn informed him he shouldn't expect the Bank Board to do much for them and that the exam results would be delivered within the month.
 Glenn had no further dealings with Keating after the April 9th meeting other than a year later, when he set up a luncheon, at Keating's request, between Keating, Speaker Wright, Danny Wall (Gray's successor) and himself.
 Glenn says that it was an entirely social lunch.